 Robin Stewart is a licensed clinical social worker at the UC Davis MIND Institute.
 She holds Masters' degrees in Social Work and Special Education, specializing in family support for young children with neurodevelopmental disabilities.
 Robin is currently the Community Programs Coordinator at the Center for Excellence in Developmental Disabilities (CEDD) and coordinates community outreach and family support programs including Family Navigator, ECHO Autism, and the Baby Steps High Risk Infant Clinic.

-The CEDD Consumer Advisory Committee includes people with disabilities, family members, advocates, and professionals from the community.
+The CEDD Community Advisory Committee includes people with disabilities, family members, advocates, and professionals from the community.

 Current Advisory Committee members include:

 Christine Bottrell Mirzaian